 - (5) The RMP proposes that weight limits for vitamin/mineral supplements in the IHS PERSONAL.ALL align with the ACVM internal document; for all other food for companion animals, the weight limit is set at 5 kilograms.
-The ACVM internal document will harmonise with this proposed change. - (6) The RMP proposes that personal consignments of foods for companion animals containing animal products of any species from any country may be imported provided the following requirements are met: - a) The product does not require refrigeration before the package is opened. - b) The product is commercially manufactured and packaged. - c) The package has not been opened or broken. - d) The product is labelled as for animal consumption. - e) The total weight of the consignment is - i) 2 packets or less for vitamin/mineral tablets; or - ii) 1 kilogram or less for vitamin/mineral powder; or - iii) 1 litre or less for vitamin/mineral solution; or - iv) 5 kilograms or less for all other foods for companion animals. - f) If the product contains viable microorganisms, the microorganisms: - i) Have been deemed to be present in New Zealand by the Environmental Protection Authority (EPA) under the Hazardous Substances and New Organisms (HSNO) Act; and - ii) Are not unwanted organisms under the Biosecurity Act 1993; and iii) Are not genetically modified.
+The ACVM internal document will harmonise with this proposed change. - (6) Regarding the update in clause 4.2 of this RMP, MPI proposes to remove pig products from foods for companion animals.
+For the purpose of ASF mitigation for this commodity, pig products are defined in Schedule 2 of the IHS as pig ears, pig rawhide chews, pig trotters, pig liver treats and other similar whole parts of a pig, and do not include kibble/biscuits.
+The latter products are excluded as they have undergone manufacturing processes (e.g. heat treatment, extrusion) that are sufficient to inactivate ASF virus. - (7) The RMP proposes that personal consignments of foods for companion animals containing animal products of any species from any country may be imported provided the following requirements are met: - a) The product is not a pig product (relates to update 4.2 of this RMP). - b) The product does not require refrigeration before the package is opened. - c) The product is commercially manufactured and packaged. - d) The package has not been opened or broken. - e) The product is labelled as for animal consumption. - f) The total weight of the consignment is - i) 2 packets or less for vitamin/mineral tablets; or - ii) 1 kilogram or less for vitamin/mineral powder; or - iii) 1 litre or less for vitamin/mineral solution; or

+- iv) 5 kilograms or less for all other foods for companion animals. - g) If the product contains viable microorganisms, the microorganisms: - i) Have been deemed to be present in New Zealand by the Environmental Protection Authority (EPA) under the Hazardous Substances and New Organisms (HSNO) Act; and - ii) Are not unwanted organisms under the Biosecurity Act 1993; and - iii) Are not genetically modified.